 How to stop collections and resolve your tax debt

 There are different ways that you can stop the FTB from taking collection action against you.
-You may seek for legal assistance to help you in making the optimal decision to take to resolve the tax debt.
+You may seek for legal assistance to help you in making the ideal decision to take to resolve the tax debt.
 Here are the most common ways to respond to the FTB collections.

 Pay the amount in full